Learning Design, Innovation, and Technology

 - Determine the aims, specifications, and scope of design work

-- Evaluate, document, and improve learning designs
+- Create, evaluate, and improve learning designs and multimedia materials

-- Initiate and manage successful design projects
+- Initiate and manage successful design projects and lead collaborative teamwork

 The LDIT Program is designed to help you gain the knowledge and practice the skills essential to designing and implementing learning experiences.
 A minimum of 42 credits are required to graduate with an Ed.M. degree from HGSE.